Health insurance terms to know

 Co-insurance — The percentage of costs for covered services you pay after your deductible.
 For example, if a hospital charges $1,000 for surgery, and your insurance plan covers 80%, your health insurance company would pay $800, and you would pay 20%, or $200, assuming you had already met your deductible for the year.

 Co-payment — A fixed amount your health insurance company requires you to pay for a covered service.
 For example, your co-pay might be $20 to see your primary care physician.
 You may have different co-pays amounts for primary care, specialist, urgent care or emergency room visits.

 Health maintenance organization (HMO) — A health insurance plan that contracts with a group of physicians, other health care professionals and hospitals (known as a network) to care for its patients (known as members).
-Members usually must select a primary care physician (PCP) from the network and call or see the PCP first for all medical care.
+Members usually must select a primary care physician (PCP) from the network who manages their care, including referrals for specialists.

 Inpatient care — Care that requires admission to a hospital and stays at least one night.

-Managed care organizations — Companies that oversee the cost, quality and delivery of health care services.
-Includes HMO, PPO and POS plans.
+Managed care organizations — Companies that oversee the cost, quality and delivery of health care services, including HMO, PPO and POS plans.

 Network — A group of physicians, other health care professionals and hospitals that have agreed to provide services to members of a specific health plan.

 Open enrollment (also known as Annual Enrollment Period) — A specified time period each year when individuals select health insurance (HMO, PPO, fee-for-service, etc.) through an employer, Covered California or Medicare.
 Individuals may be asked to choose a primary care physician for themselves and family members covered by the plan.

 Outpatient care — Medical care or treatment that does not require an overnight hospital stay in a hospital or medical facility.
 Sometimes called ambulatory care, outpatient care is usually provided in a medical office or outpatient surgery center.